is your Back really OUt?

 Why does it feel better when it “goes back in”?

-In some cases, the reason your spine has gone into spasm is purely a biomechanical problem.
+In some cases, the reason why your spine has gone into spasm is purely a biomechanical problem.
 Your spinal joints are locked up and altering your subconscious movement patterns, causing pain when your body tries to move.
-In this case, spinal manipulation (chiropractic adjustments) can often provide immediate improvement in your joint movement and almost instantaneous pain relief.
-The truth is your spine hasn’t “gone back in”, it’s just moving better.
+In this case, spinal manipulation (adjustments) can often provide immediate improvement in your joint movement and almost instantaneous pain relief.
+The truth is your spine hasn’t gone back in; it is just moving better.

 Sometimes spinal manipulation is contraindicated when the damage to the spine is severe.
 That’s why an accurate diagnosis to find out what part of your back is injured is so important before you start any treatment.

-- Drugs: take over the counter (OTC) anti-inflammatory drugs such as Nurofen to help reduce the swelling and painkillers such as Paracetamol may reduce your pain levels; if necessary, speak to your doctor about which medications are most suitable for you
+- Drugs – Take over the counter (OTC) anti-inflammatory drugs such as Nurofen to help reduce the swelling.
+Also painkillers such as paracetamol may reduce your pain levels.
+If necessary speak to your doctor about which medications are most suitable for you.

-- Stay as active as possible – Movement is the key to a faster recovery; however, it’s important to not aggravate the injury so don’t do too much too fast; consult your health care professional for how much is appropriate
+- Stay as active as possible – Movement is key to a faster recovery however, it’s important to not aggravate the injury so don’t do too much to fast.
+Consult your health care professional for the appropriate amount.